mroman42/mikrokosmos/README.md

 ![First steps](https://cloud.githubusercontent.com/assets/5337877/18649151/337c6782-7ebe-11e6-9701-495c2cb40675.gif)

-You can write expressions using `\var.` to denote a lambda abstraction on the `var` variable and you can bind names to expressions using `=`. *But why am I getting this weird output?* Well, the interpreter outputs the lambda expressions in [De Bruijn notation](https://en.wikipedia.org/wiki/De_Bruijn_notation); it is more compact and the interpreter works internally with it.
-However, as you can see in the image, whenever the interpreter finds a known constant, it labels the expression with its name.
+You can write expressions using `\var.` to denote a lambda abstraction on the `var` variable and you can bind names to expressions using `=`.
+As you can see in the image, whenever the interpreter finds a known constant, it labels the expression with its name.

 If you need help at any moment, you can type `:help` into the prompt to get a summary of the available options: